Smooth quotients of principally polarized abelian varieties: Introduction

-denote the group of automorphisms of $A$ that fix the origin as well as the numerical class of $\Theta$.
-It is well-known that $\text{Aut}(A,\Theta)$ is a finite group (see \cite[Corollary 5.1.9]{BL}).
-The purpose of this article is to give an explicit characterization of all principally polarized abelian varieties $(A,\Theta)$ such that there exists a subgroup $G\leq\text{Aut}(A,\Theta)$ such that $A/G$ is a smooth variety.
+Let $(A,\Theta)$ be a complex principally polarized abelian variety and denote by $\aut(A,\Theta)$ the group of automorphisms of $A$ that fix the origin as well as the numerical class of $\Theta$.
+The purpose of this article is to give an explicit character\-ization of all principally polarized abelian varieties admitting a smooth quotient, that is, varieties $(A,\Theta)$ such that there exists a non-trivial subgroup $G\subseteq\aut(A,\Theta)$ such that $A/G$ is a smooth variety.
+We recall the well-known fact that $\aut(A,\Theta)$ is a finite group (see \cite[Corollary 5.1.9]{BL}) and so we are only dealing with quotients by finite groups.

 This article can be seen as a continuation of the article \cite{ALA} by the same authors where abelian varieties that have a finite group of automorphisms with smooth quotient are characterized.
 The addition of a polarization to the study of smooth quotients throws a non-trivial extra ingredient into the mix and will allow us to study the problem in a moduli-theoretic context.